yupferris/rip-and-tear/demos/edge-of-disgrace/char-plasma-sprite-zoomer/plasma-notes.md

       rts       (6 cycles)
 ```

     - One of the quirks of this routine, however, is the sprite zoomer on top.
 As the sprites affect raster timing, a different routine is required for lines where the sprite zoomer is visible.
 To handle this, the unrolled code is modified and a `jmp $4xxx` is inserted over the usual `nop`'s (as both instruction streams are 3 bytes in length) for the line where the switch needs to take place.
 This appears to jump into the middle of another unrolled part with sprite timing.
-TODO: Check to see if this other code is modified as well to jump back into the first piece of speedcode.
-If this is the case, it should be possible to get rid of the sprite zoomer and isolate the plasma.
+TODO: Figure out where this second routine starts/stops and what it looks like

 ```
       jmp $4e13